Phase 1: Hardware — Pico W + E-Ink, Let's Go¶

 The planning phase is done.
-The orders are placed.
-Phase 1 begins when the first package lands.
+We've got hardware on the bench.
+Phase 1 begins now.

 |---|---|---|